MattPlayGamez/auth/README.md

 ```
-If u use MongoDB, you NEED to make a schema
+If you use MongoDB, you NEED to make a schema

 ```javascript
 const DB_SCHEMA = {